Zapier vs Pabbly | 9 Factors to Decide the Best One

 How many apps does Zapier support?

-Zapier supports over 6,000 apps, making it the largest no-code integration platform.
-From Google Workspace and Slack to Shopify, HubSpot, and Airtable, Zapier likely supports whatever tool you use.
+Zapier supports over 8,000 apps, making it the largest no-code integration platform.
+From Google Workspace and Slack to Shopify, HubSpot, and Airtable, Zapier likely supports whatever tool you use, including enterprise apps like NetSuite and Salesforce.
 It’s especially strong for connecting SaaS tools and business apps.

 If you use newer or niche platforms, Zapier probably has a built-in integration already.
 It also supports Webhooks and a developer platform for building custom integrations.
 Its vast app directory is one of its strongest advantages.